bhj/KaraokeEternal/docs/_docs/index.md

 The Preferences panel allows admins to configure Karaoke Forever.
 These settings are global (there are currently no per-user settings).

 - **Media Folders:** Add folders with [supported media files](#supported-media-files) to scan them into the library.
 When multiple folders contain a version of the same song, the version in the folder highest in this list will be used.
-Karaoke Forever does not automatically detect changes to media folders; click Refresh to re-scan.
+Karaoke Forever Server does not automatically detect changes to media folders; click Refresh to re-scan.

 #### My Account